mtyszler/Udacity_DataViz/Write_up.md

 For all visualizations I opted to highlight the limit point above which it is considered (at least) medium human development (0.550).
 I did this with a range band in the line graphs and with a color difference in the maps (red for bellow and blue for above).

-For stesp 1,2,4 I also opted to have a map on the bottom of the screen, with interaction effects for highlighting of country/region and year.
+For steps 1,2,4 I also opted to have a map on the bottom of the screen, with interaction effects for highlighting of country/region and year.
 The map is informative as can show how regions evolve and help find a specific country of interest, in particular in the last step where there are many lines.

+For Step 4, I opted to have the countries grouped by region to improve readability.

 # Feedback
+I requested feedback from a work colleague.
+This is what he wrote, after interacting with the first version:

+*What do you notice in the visualization?*
+*	Slow loading, and slow clicking frequently (like reset) *An unexpected error occurred.
+If you continue to receive this error please contact your Tableau Server Administrator.
+Session ID: 202E441743324710B747D2F57E7CAC37-0:1 Uncaught TypeError: Cannot read property 'zoneId' of null*
+*	Years in the top bar can be click on, presumably to change data year, but don’t work or change map view only VERY slowly.
+Can only change year on top right which wasn’t obvious at first.
+*	It starts in 1996, convention would be to start in most recent year?
+*	Map seems much to small relative to the page, making it tricky to hover on without zooming, which is slightly annoying
+*	Zooming ‘crops’ the map, I prefer to see the whole map, so enlarging the area of maps space would be ideal
+*	HDI is used, grading countries with colors, low red high blue.
+This is easy and clear to me.
+Personally I would use traffic light red green
+*	I don’t see the point of ‘keep only’ option when I click a country
+*	I wish I could ‘play’ the data (like gapminder) to view HDI changes over time by whole world, or by region, or by a selector of countries
+*	You have given regions colors (top right) but these should not have colors – it confuses the color interpretation of your HDI gradient.

+*What questions do you have about the data?*

+*What relationships do you notice?*

+*	I can see HDI increases over time, but basically patterns remain.
+While developing got more developed (especially asia), these countries still have lower HDI than, say Europe, which is to be expected.

+*What do you think is the main takeaway from this visualization?*
+*	HDI of most countries has improved in 20 years in all regions.

+* *Is there something you don’t understand in the graphic?*
+ * No